Book

 Burros in Big Bear

 If you're staying in the Moonridge, Erwin Lake, or Baldwin Lake neighborhoods, you may see wild burros grazing in the fields or wandering near highways.
-Big Bear's burro population dates back to ranching days and today they are an iconic part of our east valley landscape.
-Please drive slowly and carefully in these areas, especially along roadways like Hwy 38.
+Big Bear's burro population dates back to ranching days and today are an iconic part of our landscape.
+Please drive slowly and carefully in these areas, especially at night along Hwy 38.

 Safety Tips for Burro Sightings

-• Never feed wild burros, as accidental bites can happen
+• Never feed wild burros, as bites can happen

 • Do not approach wild burros as adult herd members can be protective and aggressive